Looking for inspiration? Then you’ll love this massive list of the most beautiful places in Canada!

 Before you get mesmerized by the panoramic view of the city on top, savor a breathtaking two-minute glass funicular ride.

-Another iconic symbol of Montreal no one should miss is Notre Dame Basilica.
+Another incredible thing to do in Montreal that no one should miss is visiting the Notre Dame Basilica.
 This gothic revival masterpiece can leave anyone in awe with its immensely intricate and impressive details.

 After visiting the basilica, continue exploring Old Montreal and travel back in time.
 Go around on foot to get a feel of its classical charm and find yourself in some of the oldest cobblestone streets.